kudobuilder/kudo.dev/content/docs/developing-operators.md

 url: https://github.com/myoperator/myoperator
 ```

-Most of these are provided as a form of documentation. `kudoVersion` and `kubernetesVersion` use semver constraints to define minimal or maximal version of kubernetes or kudo that this operator supports.
+Most of these are provided as a form of documentation. `kudoVersion` and `kubernetesVersion` use semver constraints to define minimal or maximal version of Kubernetes or KUDO that this operator supports.
 Under the hood, we use [this library](https://github.com/Masterminds/semver) to evaluate the constraints.

-### Tasks section
+### Tasks Section

 Another part of `operator.yaml` is the tasks section.
 Tasks are the smallest pieces of work that get executed together.
 You usually group Kubernetes manifests that should be applied at once into one task.
 An example can be a deploy task that will result in `config.yaml` and `pod.yaml` being applied to your cluster.